- UCD-led space project receives over €7.9m from Disruptive Technologies Innovation Fund

 PROTECT Project Launch, UCD 23-24 May 2019 pic.twitter.com/S4ZrHpRmqh— PROTECT-ITN (@PROTECT_ITN) June 24, 2019

-The PROTECT Training Network will provide “sound scientifically based knowledge” for management options and decisions on new and emerging food safety threats due to climate change, Professor Cummins said.
+The PROTECT Training Network will provide “sound scientifically based knowledge” for management options on new and emerging food safety threats due to climate change, Professor Cummins said.

 “Tools will focus on the change in chemical levels and microbial populations in relation to the food industry and assess how levels will change under climate change pressures.